oh7bf/RaspiPwr12V/README.txt

 RASPBERRY PI POWER SUPPLY WITH I2C CONTROL
 ==========================================

-A simple switching power supply with easily available parts.
+A simple switching mode power supply with easily available parts.
 Either fixed 5.0 voltage output regulator 2576T-5 or adjustable voltage model 2576T-ADJ can be used.
 With the latter it is possible to get output of 5.1 V or 5.2 V to compensate resistive losses in the connecting USB cable.
 A PIC processor